How To Avoid Back Pain When Gardening (5 Tips From A Doctor)

 Additionally, if your muscles aren’t strong enough or flexible enough to handle the job, it could lead to injury or further pain in your back.

-To prevent long-term damage and keep yourself safe while gardening, it’s important to be mindful of any signs of strain and take regular daily breaks.
+To prevent long-term damage and keep yourself safe while gardening, be mindful of any signs of strain and take regular daily breaks.

 By monitoring your physical condition when gardening, you can ensure that you don’t put too much stress on your body and avoid experiencing back pain.